caltechlibrary/dataset/dataset.1.md

 load
 : This will read JSON objects one per line from standard input.
 This format is often called JSONL, see https://jsonlines.org.
 The object has two attributes, key and object.

-join [OPTIONS] c_name, key, JSON_SRC
+join [OPTIONS] C_NAME KEY JSON_SRC
 : This will join a new object provided on the command line with an existing object in the collection.

+query [OPTIONS] C_NAME SQL_STATMENT
+: This will run a SQL query that returns a single JSON column in the collection identfied by C_NAME.
+It integrates the dsquery cli with dataset.
+See the man page for dsquery for details about SQL supported.

 A word about "keys". dataset uses the concept of key/values for storing JSON documents where the key is a unique identifier and the value is the object to be stored.
 Keys must be lower case alpha numeric only.
 Depending on storage engines there are issues for keys with punctation or that rely on case sensitivity.
 E.g.
 The pairtree storage engine relies on the host file system.
 File systems are notorious for being picky about non-alpha numeric characters and some are not case sensistive.